 Finally, if you’re travelling in developing countries, be mindful of the fact that the camera you’re carrying may be worth more than many citizens earn in an entire year.
 That can make you a target for robbery or worse.
 I always bring a small daypack to keep my gear in when I’m not using it, and I watch this like a hawk.
 When I do use my camera in public, I try to be as discreet as possible.
 For example, my video camera has a removable handle to which you can attach microphones and lights, but I don’t usually bring it.
 I want my camera to be as small and unobtrusive as possible, and easy to tuck out of sight.

 I hope you've found these tips helpful, and I wish you safe, stress-free travels with your camera gear in the future!

-- Travel PhotographyHow to Plan Your Travel AssignmentMarie Gardiner
+- Travel PhotographyHow to Prepare For Your First Overseas Photography AssignmentMarie Gardiner

 - Travel PhotographyThe Travel Photographer: More Than a Camera-Toting TouristMarie Gardiner

 - Travel PhotographyFlying Incognito With Your Camera GearMarie Gardiner

 - Travel PhotographyChoosing Which Camera Kit to Take on HolidayMarie Gardiner

 Envato Tuts+ tutorials are translated into other languages by our community members—you can be involved too!Translate this post